 2nd) Pikachu V (Vivid Voltage 170/185)

-Chargeattack causes it to look for two electric energies and connect them to that Pokémon, then shuffle the deck.
-His second attack,
+For one electric energy, its Charge attack causes it to look for two electric energies and connect them to that Pokémon, then shuffle the deck.

 1st) Charizard V (Brilliant Stars 153/172)